MinooAhmadii/anatomical-dataset-curation-llm/README.md

 2. Variation Generation - Creation of valid anatomical term variations for testing
 3. Hybrid Curation - Implementation of embedding-based similarity with LLM contextual analysis

-## License
-This project is licensed under the MIT License - see the LICENSE file for details.

-## Citation
-If you use resources from this repository in your research, please cite: